fleetdm/fleet/docs/Using-Fleet/MDM-setup.md

 ```

 ### Step 2: renew APNs certificate

-> **Important** Be sure to use the same Apple ID from year-to-year.
-If you don't, you will have to turn MDM off and back on for all macOS hosts.

 1. Log in to or enroll in [Apple Push Certificates Portal](https://identity.apple.com) using the same Apple ID you used to get your original APNs certificate.
 2. Click **Renew** next to the expired certificate.